mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 This article describes a type of account takeover attack against many online services which allow a user to associate more than one email addresses with a single account.

 **Disclosure Notice** When I became aware of this attack vector, I inventoried all services I use for vulnerability, with a 95% hit rate.
-I sent vulnerability reports to each, and received responses ranging from lukewarm concern to "who cares?"
+I sent vulnerability reports to each, and received responses ranging from "who cares?" to lukewarm concern.
 None objected to an article on the topic.

 # Mistrusting Email Addresses